cdvetal/TensorGP/README.md

 This function will assess the quality of every individual in your population for every generation of the evolutionary process.
 For performance and flexibility concerns, you will have to loop through all individuals and calculate the fitness of each one, rather than defining how to assess each solution individually.
-This function provides you with a bunch of engine variables that you may can access through kwargs:
+This function provides you with a bunch of engine variables that you may access through kwargs:

 ```python
 def my_fitness_function(**kwargs):